C2SM/git-course/advanced/Exercise_3.md

 ## Use git bisect run to automatically find the bad commit <a name="automate"></a>

 We can also automate this process to make it easier.
 We just need a testing script that will return 0 if the code is correct, and an error value between 1 and 127 (excluding 125) if the code is incorrect.
+The error value 125 is reserved for when the code cannot be tested, and tells git bisect to skip the current commit.
 You could use whatever language you like to write such a script.
 If you are so inclined, you can try to write such a script yourself now.
 If not, you can use the python script provided below.
 If you do so, make sure you read through the python script so that you understand what it does.

 <details>
   <summary>Click here to see contents of the code checking script</summary>